hjaiswal7/Calculator-App/README.md

 # Calculator-application

-An andoid application which performs the functions of a basic calculator.
-You can run this projects's apk file on any android mobile phone and work on this project using android studios.
+An android application which performs the functions of a basic calculator.
+You can run this project's apk file on any android mobile phone and work on this project using android studios.
 Java is used.

 # Screenshorts:
 * Main Screen: